Diabetes myths and misconceptions

 To make a benefit claim, you need to visit gov.uk, download the right claim packs, fill them out and submit them.
 The website also has lots of information about your rights and the various benefits available.

-Diabetes UK have some useful guidance documents for applying for DLA and also have an advocacy service, or you can call their helpline 0345 123 2399.
-If you need advice once a claim is submitted, find the relevant number via the government’s Disability Service Centre.
+Diabetes UK have some useful guidance documents for applying for DLA and also have an advocacy service.
+If you need advice once a claim is submitted, find the relevant number through the government’s Disability Service Centre.